-- 4. In making my decision, I have had regard to: - the application to enter a logo of the Party in the Register received by the Australian Electoral Commission (AEC) on 5 March 2022; - Part XI of the Electoral Act: - the Commonwealth Electoral (Logo Requirements) Determination 2016; - internet searches of trademarked and licenced logos undertaken by a service provider engaged by the AEC; - the Register and the Register of Political Parties of each Australian State and Territory; and - the AEC Party Registration Guide.
+- 4. In making my decision, I have had regard to: - the Application received by the Australian Electoral Commission (AEC) on 16 March 2023: - Part XI of the Electoral Act; - the Commonwealth Electoral (Logo Requirements) Determination 2016 (the Determination); - internet searches of trademarked and licenced logos undertaken by a service provider engaged by the AEC; - the Register and the Register of Political Parties of each Australian State and Territory; - by-elections in the federal electorates of Aston and Fadden; and - the AEC's Guide for maintaining party registration.